Mediavine Review (Should You Make the Switch?)

 As you can see, it’s even possible to use different content hints for desktop and mobile.
 Pretty cool.

-If you’re familiar with Mediavine, then most likely you’re also familiar with AdThrive.
+If you’re familiar with Mediavine, then most likely you’re also familiar with Raptive, formerly known as AdThrive.
 They are both ad management companies and offer pretty much the same service.

-They are both Google Certified Publishing Partners and both offer a revenue share of 75% to their publishers.
+They are both Google Certified Publishing Partners, and both offer a minimum revenue share of 75% to their publishers.

-Mediavine and AdThrive are essentially each other’s biggest competitors.
-I see that as a good thing because competition keeps businesses on the edge and focused, which will always result in an improved product offering.
+Mediavine and Raptive are essentially each other’s biggest competitors.
+I see that as a good thing because competition keeps businesses on the edge and focused, which typically results in an improved product offering.

 1. Eligibility Requirements

-AdThrive has tougher eligibility requirements.
-To join AdThrive you will need to have at least 100K monthly page views, whereas Mediavine only requires your site to have 50K monthly sessions.
+Raptive has stricter eligibility requirements.
+To join Raptive, you will need to have at least 100K monthly page views, whereas Mediavine only requires your site to have 50K monthly sessions.

-Personally, I quite like that higher threshold, as it will ultimately improve the overall quality of the sites that are associated with AdThrive.
+I quite like that higher threshold, as it will ultimately improve the overall quality of the sites associated with Raptive.
 I would imagine that this also has a positive impact on the overall quality of ads being displayed on blogs.

 3. Branding